AnexDev1/alx-system_engineering-devops/0x00-shell_basics/README.md

-1-listit - This script displays the contents list of the current directory.
-The output is achieved by using the ls command, which stands for list.
-The ls command lists the files and directories in the current working directory by default.
+2-bring_me_home - This script changes the current working directory to the user's home directory.
+The change of directory is achieved by using the cd command followed by the tilde character ~, which is an alias for the home directory of the current user.